anoiio/pmex/README.md

 # pmex

-Purpose of this application is a case stady of implementing DSL for process manager in Elixir.
+Purpose of this application is a case stady of implementing DSL for process manager in Elixir. <br />
 EventsStream, subscription to EventsStream and pulling mechanisms implemented solelly as a mockup in order to drive process manager.

 pmex starting with EventsStream and OrderingProcess already running and subscribed.